maheswari2418/maheswari2418/README.md

 ## 🧠 What I Bring to Your Team

-As a junior, I don't know absolutely everything yet—but here is what you are guaranteed to get when you hire me:
+As an entry-level engineer, I am a sponge for knowledge—but here is what you are guaranteed to get on Day 1 when you hire me:

 1. 📖 **Obsessive Documentation:** I document what I build.
 I believe an undocumented system is a broken system.
 2. 💰 **Cost-Conscious Cloud:** I don't just spin up giant EC2 instances.
 I understand the importance of rightsizing, tagging resources, and turning off development environments to save the company money.
-3. 🤝 **Extreme Ownership:** I take responsibility for my learning.
+3. 🤝 **Extreme Ownership:** I take absolute responsibility for my learning.
 Give me a broken pipeline or a vague architecture diagram, and I will figure it out, ask the right questions, and deliver a solution.

 ---

-## 🗺️ My Current Mission (Q2/Q3 2026)
+## 🗺️ Current Skilling & Certifications

-I am constantly upskilling.
+I am constantly expanding my toolkit.
 Right now, my lab time is dedicated to:
 *   🔷 **Mastering Kubernetes:** Currently studying for the **CKA (Certified Kubernetes Administrator)** exam to deeply understand cluster operations.
-*   📊 **Observability:** Setting up Prometheus and Grafana alerts on my personal hosted websites to catch failures before users do.
+*   📊 **Observability:** Setting up Prometheus and Grafana alerts on my personal hosted environments to catch failures before users do.
-*   🎃 **Open Source:** Proud participant in Hacktoberfest 2025, actively hunting for DevOps-related issues in public repositories.
+*   🎃 **Open Source:** Proud participant in Hacktoberfest 2025, actively hunting for infrastructure and automation issues in public repositories.

 ---